Hi, I'm Remsey. In this module you'll see how Generics make your code safer, cleaner, and easier to reuse.

 }

 findMax that work with any Comparable type.
-Test with Integers and Strings.
+Test with Integer and String.

 public static <T extends Comparable<T>> T findMin(T[] array) {